Instability of periodic waves for the Korteweg-de Vries-Burgers equation with monostable source: Small-amplitude periodic waves

 Upon application of Hopf's bifurcation Theorem (see Theorem 3.15 in \cite{MaMcC76}, p.
 81, or Theorem 3.4.2 in \cite{GuHo83}, p.
-151), we deduce the existence of $0 < \ep_0 \ll 1$ sufficiently small such that the system has a unique (up to translations) family of closed periodic orbit solutions, $\Phi_\ep = \Phi_\ep(\xi)$, for each value of $0 < \ep < \ep_0$.
+151) we conclude that a local Hopf bifurcation occurs at $c = c_0$ and we deduce the existence of $0 < \ep_0 \ll 1$ sufficiently small such that the system has a unique (up to translations) family of closed periodic orbit solutions, $\Phi_\ep = \Phi_\ep(\xi)$, for each value of $0 < \ep < \ep_0$.
 This family is parametrized by speed values of the form